 Signs of Problems

-Here’s another point – The Bible says that rebellion is like the sin of witchcraft and stubbornness is as bad as worshipping idols.
+Here’s another point – The Bible says that rebellion is like the sin of witchcraft, and stubbornness is as bad as worshipping idols.
 You have to be blind not to see the connection in the Bible, in both the Old and New Testaments, between rebellion against God and witchcraft.
 They were one and the same.
-Where our kids might not be engaging in real magic, by watching it they are feeding on rebellion and stubbornness so rampant in our culture today.
+Where our kids might not be engaging in real magic, by watching it, they are feeding on rebellion and stubbornness so rampant in our culture today.

 Black Lives Matter & Witchcraft

 Am I being extreme?
 Let’s look at another angle.
-At the moment, the headlines of every news media in America is reporting about the blatant rebellion against authority, police, and the violence and destruction in our streets at the hands of Antifa and Black Lives Matter (BLM).
-Simply do your homework and you will see the founders are self-identified witches specifically a brand of African witchcraft in which the ancestors of the dead are summoned and worshipped up to help them in their key aspect of social justice strategy.
+At the moment, the headlines of every news media in America are reporting about the blatant rebellion against authority, police, and the violence and destruction in our streets at the hands of Antifa and Black Lives Matter (BLM).
+Simply do your homework and you will see the founders are self-identified witches, specifically a brand of African witchcraft in which the ancestors of the dead are summoned and worshipped up to help them in their key aspect of social justice strategy.
 And by the way, they are Millennials.
 Now I realize there are a lot of other things going on in our culture that factor into this rebellion than just watching movies about magic.
 But you can’t deny there’s a connection!

-What About our Imaginations?
+What About Our Imaginations?

 He said if you hate someone, it was the same as actually murdering that person.
 Here’s what He was saying: There’s a physical realm on one side, and there’s the imagination realm on the other side.
-If you step over into the imagination realm and imagine fornication, hatred, or any other sin it’s the same as if you have actually gone into the physical realm and done it.
+If you step over into the imagination realm and imagine fornication, hatred, or any other sin, it’s the same as if you have actually gone into the physical realm and done it.
 Therefore, your imagination is like the real thing.
 You have to repent just the same as if you physically committed the sin.
 All sin begins in the realm of the imagination.
 Our imaginations are powerful.